-Market risk is the risk of loss in the value of the company's financial assets and liabilities due to changes in market conditions.
+Market risk is the risk of an adverse impact to the company's earnings due to changes in market conditions.
 Risks are monitored and controlled through strong GS Group oversight, and independent control and support functions across the company's businesses.
 Categories of market risk include the following: